 Most drivers know the importance of keeping their eyes on the road.
 Even at only 60 kmh, if you look at your phone for only 2 seconds, you travel 33 metres blind.
 Too many drivers regularly travel blind because they use mobile phones.

 Distraction caused by using a mobile while driving contributes to more and more road accidents in Australia.
-Some even claim it is the leading cause of accidents, ahead of speeding and drink/drug driving.
-In response, the head of Australasian College of Road Safety, Lachlan McIntosh, wants the government to put mobile disabling technologies into government vehicles.
+Some claim it is the leading cause of accidents, ahead of speeding and drink/drug driving.
+In response, head of Australasian College of Road Safety, Lachlan McIntosh, wants the government to put mobile disabling technologies into government vehicles.

 Set an example